 Redeemability.
 Mutual fund shares may be bought from, and redeemed with, the issuing fund for cash at NAV typically calculated once at the end of the business day.
-Shares of the Fund, by contrast, cannot be purchased from or redeemed with the Fund except by or through APs (typically, broker-dealers), and then principally for cash for purchases and an in-kind basket of securities and/or cash for redemptions.
-In addition, the Fund issues and redeems Shares on a continuous basis only in large blocks of Shares (for example, 10,000 Shares) called "Creation Units."
+Shares, by contrast, cannot be purchased from or redeemed with the Funds except by or through APs (typically, broker-dealers), and then principally for an in-kind basket of securities (and a limited cash amount).
+In addition, each Fund issues and redeems Shares on a continuous basis only in large blocks of Shares, called "Creation Units."

 Exchange Listing.
-Unlike mutual fund shares, Shares of the Fund are listed for trading on the Exchange.
+Unlike mutual fund shares, Shares of each Fund are listed for trading on the Exchange.
 Investors can purchase and sell Shares on the secondary market through a broker.
 Investors purchasing Shares in the secondary market through a brokerage account or with the assistance of a broker may be subject to brokerage commissions and charges.
 Secondary-market transactions do not occur at NAV, but at market prices that change throughout the day, based on the supply of, and demand for, Shares and on changes in the prices of a Fund's portfolio holdings.
 The market price of Shares may differ from the NAV of a Fund.
 The difference between market price of Shares and the NAV of a Fund is called a premium when the market price is above the reported NAV and called a discount when the market price is below the reported NAV, and the difference is expected to be small most of the time, though it may be significant, especially in times of extreme market volatility.